olivierbJAVA/OC-DA_JAVA-P6-PayMyBuddy/README.md

 - this branch contains the model, the repository layer and the service layer
 - the persistence of data implements the JPA API
 - the transactions are managed using the Hibernate Transaction API
-- factories are used to build objects
+- factories are used to build repository and service objects

 > The develop branch is similar to this one.